7 Essential Steps to Reaching your Personal Best Body

 A lot of dancer’s are turning to weight training for good reason.
 It can benefit you even if you’re only spending 20-30 minutes in the gym a few days a week.
 Check out The New Rules of Cross-Training for Dancer’s by Annelise Bryan here.

 STEP 7: END RESTRICTION AND A RESTRICTIVE MINDSET

 If you’ve gotten to a place where you simply aren’t eating enough or you think you must eat less to reach your body goals, it’s time to adjust.

 Depending on how deeply you’ve gotten into restriction you might need eating disorder counseling or support.
 Find a counselor or psychologist who works specifically with dancer’s.

 If your mindset is only somewhat skewed at this point, adjust how you’re looking at food.
 Food is not “good” or “bad” and you shouldn’t let your food choices impact how you feel about yourself.

 It’s not about self control.

 It’s about fueling yourself with enough food that is healthy and enjoyable so that you can easily move towards your body goals.

-If you’d like to learn the 7-step process to reaching your body goals in more depth, grab my free 50 Tips to Get Back in Shape cheatsheet.
+If you’d like to learn the 7-step process to reaching your body goals in more depth, grab my free Best Body Guide.
 That’s a great place to start!